 Reflection on the internship experience, posted with the student’s permission.

 The following types of courses are cross-listed with BSME.
-Refer to the Schedule and Syllabi page for the current semester’s offerings.

 - You may take at most one BSM mathematics course.